mohiniruhela/Visualizing-Accident-Trends-for-Enhanced-Road-Safety/README.md

 # Project Steps:
 1. <b>Requirement Gathering</b>: Identify primary and secondary KPI’s, gather stakeholder requirements.
-2. Stakeholders: Define the users and stakeholders who will utilize the dashboard.
+2. <b>Stakeholders</b>: Define the users and stakeholders who will utilize the dashboard.
-3. Raw Data Overview: Review the available road accident data to understand its structure and quality.
+3. <b>Raw Data Overview</b>: Review the available road accident data to understand its structure and quality.
-4. Connecting Data with Power BI: Import and connect the road accident data with Power BI.
+4. <b>Connecting Data with Power BI</b>: Import and connect the road accident data with Power BI.
-5. Data Cleaning: Cleanse and prepare the data for analysis, addressing any inconsistencies or missing values.
+5. <b>Data Cleaning</b>: Cleanse and prepare the data for analysis, addressing any inconsistencies or missing values.
-6. Data Processing: Utilize DAX queries to process and manipulate the data as required for analysis.
+6. <b>Data Processing</b>: Utilize DAX queries to process and manipulate the data as required for analysis.
-7. Data Modeling: Create data models to organize and structure the data for efficient analysis.
+7. <b>Data Modeling</b>: Create data models to organize and structure the data for efficient analysis.
-8. Data Visualizations/Charts Design: Design visualizations and charts to effectively communicate key insights.
+8. <b>Data Visualizations/Charts Design</b>: Design visualizations and charts to effectively communicate key insights.
-9. Dashboard Building: Build the interactive dashboard using Power BI, incorporating filters, slicers, and drill-through options.
+9. <b>Dashboard Building</b>: Build the interactive dashboard using Power BI, incorporating filters, slicers, and drill-through options.